TallKite/linnstrument-firmware/README.md

 * Harmonic Table layout translates to (+4 +3) or (+7 +3)

 The column offset can be set for each split independently.
 You can have one of these six layouts on the left for easy chord playing (probably with pitch bending off) and the usual layout on the right for easy melody playing, somewhat analogous to an accordion's layout.
 Accessed through the microLinn menu, see below.

-A column offset of +2 can be used microtonally to emulate the "skip-fretting" of the [kite guitar](https://kiteguitar.com/) with 41 notes to the octave.
-See "MEMORIES" below.

 Playing melodies with both pitch bending and column offsets can be tricky. *Details: A 1mm slide normally bends the pitch about 6¢.
 But an offset of +2 makes it 12¢, +3 makes it 18¢, etc. Thus to play in tune with a large column offset you may need both Pitch/X Quantize and Pitch/X Quantize Hold to be on.
 But if your column offset is +2, setting Quantize on and Quantize Hold off lets you play the skipped notes fairly accurately by sliding into the gap between pads.
 In fact, you can play 24edo quartertones on a normal 12edo Linnstrument fairly easily this way.*